osg-htc/docs/docs/index.md

 Plan the Site
 -------------

 If you have not done so already, [plan the overall architecture of your OSG site](site-planning).
 It is recommended that your plan be sufficiently detailed to include the OSG hosts that are needed and the main software components for each host.
 Be sure to consider [the operating systems that OSG supports](https://twiki.opensciencegrid.org/bin/view/Documentation/Release3/SupportedOperatingSystems).
-A simple way to organize this information is in a table; for example, a basic site might include:
+For example, a basic site might include:

 | Purpose              | Host                                | Major Software                                           |
 |:---------------------|:------------------------------------|:---------------------------------------------------------|